 10 questions to ask yourself when looking for a phone system:

-Ask yourself these questions when looking for a phone system to help narrow down your options:
+Ask yourself these questions when looking for a business telephone system to help narrow down your options:

 - How many lines do you need?